sodapopandco/sodapop/README.md

 # HEFT

-A happy little Jekyll based starting point for HTML5 & SCSS projects.
+A happy little Jekyll and Grunt based starting point for HTML5 & SCSS projects.